F4K0/k-loggerjack/README.md

 # k-loggerjack

-Our goal is to save space and be more efficient than the most common logging framework at the same time.
+Our goal is to save space and be more efficient than the most common logging frameworks at the same time.

 ## Problem overview